anydotcrypto/metatransactions/docs/EIP-proposal.md

 - `signature`: Authorised command signed by the user
 - `signer`: Externally owned account address

-We assume the following encoding / signing:
+We assume the following for the encoding and the signing:

 - `replayProtection` -> `abi.encode(["uint","uint"],[queue,queueNonce]);`
 - `signature` -> `Sign(keccak256(targetContract, callData, replayProtection, chainid))`

 The additional `chainid` is to verify the signature is for the target blockchain (mainnet/ropsten/etc).

-To specify how to implement callWithSigner we provide an example in pseudo-Solidity for ease of reading.

 We assume there is a global mapping of replay protection: